fepfitra/algorithms/README.md

 [Y] Palindrome Detection: Write a program to determine whether a given string is a palindrome (reads the same backward as forward).

-Anagram Detection: Determine if two given strings are anagrams of each other.
+[Y] Anagram Detection: Determine if two given strings are anagrams of each other.

 Factorial Calculation: Write a function to calculate the factorial of a number both iteratively and recursively.